mpanighetti/dnd5e-rhythmancy/docs/ch-3-rhythmancy-classes.md

 #### Level 14: Legendary Secrets

 You have mastered unlocking hidden or lost ancient secrets.
 You always have the _Legend Lore_ spell prepared.
-When you cast _Legend Lore_ using Rhythmancy Points, the casting time is 1 action, and you replace its Material component requirements with an instrument worth at least 1 GP.
+You can cast it once without expending a spell slot, and you regain the ability to do so when you finish a Long Rest.
+When you cast _Legend Lore_ using this feature, you can cast it as an action rather than its normal casting time, and you ignore its Material component requirements.
+You can also cast _Legend Lore_ normally using a spell slot of the appropriate level.

 ## Ranger